AnhadMahajan/AnhadMahajan/README.md

 <h3 align="center">🧑‍💻 About Me</h3>

 <p align="center">
-  I'm a third-semester <b>Computer Science Engineering</b> student with a specialization in <b>Artificial Intelligence</b>.
-My passion lies at the intersection of AI, web development, and IoT, where I focus on building intelligent, data-driven solutions that solve real-world problems.
-I'm currently deepening my expertise in <b>Data Structures & Algorithms</b>, <b>MLOps</b>, and designing scalable <b>cloud-native applications</b>.
+  As a <b>Computer Science Engineering</b> student specializing in <b>Artificial Intelligence</b>, my passion lies at the intersection of AI, web development, and IoT.
+I focus on building intelligent, data-driven solutions that solve real-world problems and am currently deepening my expertise in <b>Data Structures & Algorithms</b>, <b>MLOps</b>, and designing scalable <b>cloud-native applications</b>.
 </p>

 - 🧠 Building end-to-end AI systems, with a current focus on **Emotion Detection** and **Generative AI (LLMs)**.